Man who visited every country without flying has finally returned home | KRDO

 His goal?
 To visit every country in the world without flying.

-Pedersen set three cardinal rules for himself.
-He’d spend at least 24 hours in each nation, live off a budget of roughly $20 a day and resist returning home until he finished.
+Pedersen set a couple of rules for himself.
+He’d spend at least 24 hours in each nation and resist returning home until he finished.

+He’d also do his best to keep costs low and live off a budget of roughly US$20 a day.

 On May 24, that day finally came.
 After nearly ten years of travel, Pedersen successfully visited his 203rd and final country, the Maldives, and began his long-awaited voyage back to Denmark.